M4H1D/Virus/README.md

 # Virus
-some prank virus.only for fun
+some prank virus.only for fun...
 (1,2=computer)
 (3=computer+android)